The Fall Futures and Pasts Festival Information

 HOST/MC Daryl Easlea

 Daryl Easlea was bought Hex Enduction Hour as a 16th birthday present by his friend Mysterious Phil in 1982.
 It is still one of his favourite birthday presents ever.
 In 2002, he wrote his first sleevenote for a Fall CD, and since then he has had the enormous pleasure of writing notes, in a chummy lifestyle for Sanctuary, Cherry Red, Beggar's Banquet, Fontana and Iconoclassic.
 He compiled 50,000 Fall Fans Cannot Be Wrong and its offshoots and that has made him very happy indeed.
-Known as 'the sleevenote feller' by MES, he has spoken to a great many of the Fall diaspora for the notes over the years, and interviewed Brix and Paul Hanley in front of other people, some of whom actually paid to be there.
+Known as 'the sleevenote fella' by MES, he has spoken to a great many of the Fall diaspora for the notes over the years, and interviewed Brix and Paul Hanley in front of other people, some of whom actually paid to be there.
 In 2022 he edited Record Collector Presents The Fall.
 He does other things too, but that's not important right now.
 Favourite Fall album: Hex or The Infotainment Scan.
 Favourite Fall single: 'The Man Whose Head Expanded'/'Ludd Gang'.

 Art Exhibition